 Broker non-votes can occur as to shares held in street name.
 Under the current rules that govern brokers and other nominee holders of record, if a street-name holder does not give instructions to its broker or other nominee, such broker or other nominee will be able to vote such shares only with respect to proposals for which the broker or other nominee has discretionary voting authority.
-A broker non-vote occurs when a broker or other nominee submits a proxy for the Annual Meeting but does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that proposal, and has not received instructions from the beneficial owner.
+A "broker non-vote" occurs when a broker or other nominee submits a proxy for the Annual Meeting but does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that proposal and has not received instructions from the beneficial owner.

-The approval of the election of directors (Proposal No. 1) is a proposal for which brokers do not have discretionary voting authority.
+Brokers do not have discretionary voting authority for the approval of the election of directors (Proposal No. 1).
 If you hold your shares in street name and you do not instruct your broker how to vote on this proposal, your broker will not vote on them and those non-votes will be counted as broker non-votes.
-The ratification of the appointment of M&K CPAS, PLLC as our independent registered public accounting firm (Proposal No. 2) is considered to be discretionary and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you, as long as it holds your shares in its name.
+The ratification of the appointment of M&K CPAS, PLLC as our independent registered public accounting firm (Proposal No. 2) is considered discretionary and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you, as long as it holds your shares in its name.